port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/examples/packages/trivy.md

 # Trivy

-In this example, you will create a `trivyVulnerability` blueprint that ingests all vulnerabilities in your Trivy result file using Port's GitHub file ingesting feature.
+The following example shows you how to create a `trivyVulnerability` blueprint that ingests all vulnerabilities in your Trivy result file using Port's GitHub file ingesting feature.

 To ingest the packages to Port, a `port-app-config.yml` file in the needed repository or organisation is used.